Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG assembly histories

-To compare the properties of clusters with ICL dominated by low and high-mass progenitors, we select clusters outside of one standard deviation of the mean.
-We select 16 clusters that are dominated by low-mass galaxies, with a fraction of low-mass galaxies in the ICL greater than 49.5 per cent and 16 clusters that are dominated by high-mass galaxies, with a fraction of low-mass galaxies in the ICL less than 19.0 per cent.
-A large fraction of mass contributed by low-mass galaxies in the ICL means the cluster is highly likely to be in an intermediate relaxation state.
-93.8 per cent (15/16) of the selection of clusters dominated by low-mass galaxies were in an intermediate (or undefined) dynamical state.
-Only 6.3 per cent (1/16) were relaxed, and none were disturbed.
+To compare the properties of clusters with ICL dominated by low- and high-mass progenitors, we select clusters outside of one standard deviation of the mean.
+We selected 16 clusters that are dominated by low-mass galaxies, with the fraction of low-mass galaxies in the ICL being greater than 49.5 per cent, and 16 clusters that are dominated by high-mass galaxies, with the fraction of low-mass galaxies in the ICL making up less than 19.0 per cent.
+A high fraction of mass contributed by low-mass galaxies in the ICL means the cluster is likely to be in an intermediate relaxation state.
+Next, 93.8 per cent (15/16) of the selection of clusters dominated by low-mass galaxies were in an intermediate (transitioning between disturbed and relaxed) dynamical state.
+Only 6.3 per cent (1/16) were relaxed and none were disturbed.
 A large fraction of mass contributed by high-mass galaxies to the ICL means the cluster is more likely to be disturbed, with 31.3 per cent (5/16) being disturbed and 25.0 per cent (4/16) relaxed.
-They are also less likely to be in an intermediate state at 44.0 per cent (7/16).
+They are also less likely to be in an intermediate state, making up a fraction of 44.0 per cent (7/16).
 This suggests that highly evolved (relaxed) clusters and clusters in an active state of disruption (disturbed) are more likely to have a significant contribution from high-mass galaxies in the ICL.
 In contrast, clusters in an intermediate state of relaxation lack accretion of high-mass galaxies into the ICL.
-Clusters with ICL dominated by low-mass galaxies have a higher mean concentration of $6.6 \pm 1.5$, and lower in clusters where the ICL is composed of high-mass galaxies $5.2 \pm 1.6$.
-Although the differences are within 1 sigma uncertainty, this could be a result of the accretion of low-mass galaxies being more efficient in more concentrated clusters.
-High-mass galaxies in the ICL indicate a more recent major merger, although the differences are within 1 sigma uncertainty $5.5 \pm 2.7$ Gyr ago vs $8.1 \pm 2.6$ Gyr ago.
+This is likely because past or ongoing disruptions from massive galaxies characterise clusters in a relaxed or disturbed state. \mbox{\citet{Brown2024}} find that a major accretion event (which disturbs a cluster) temporarily forms a large amount of ICL.
+However, in a longer time frame, the ICL is dominated by intermediate-mass contributors \mbox{\citep[e.g.][]{Contreras_Santos_2024}.} Clusters with ICL dominated by low-mass galaxies have a higher mean concentration of $6.6 \pm 1.5$, and lower in clusters where the ICL is composed of high-mass galaxies $5.2 \pm 1.6$.
+Although the differences are within 1 sigma uncertainty, this could be a result of the disruption of low-mass galaxies being more efficient in more concentrated clusters. \citet{contini2014, Contini_2020} find that more highly concentrated clusters have a higher proportion of material contributed from low- and intermediate-mass progenitors.
+High-mass galaxies in the ICL indicate a more recent major merger, although the differences are within 1 sigma uncertainty.
+Clusters dominated by high-mass galaxies, on average, experienced a major merger $5.5 \pm 2.7$ Gyr ago versus a major merger $8.1 \pm 2.6$ Gyr ago for clusters dominated by low-mass galaxies.